 The group of warriors earlier had been complaining about a stressful trip.
 Anina knew that King Bunawi had a way of quickly deploying and summoning his servants across the kingdom, over distances that would take an average person twice as long to travel.
 The fact that he had done so for tonight did not bode well for Sano.

 The platform door opened, and the warriors arranged themselves in random clusters.
 Trailing after them was a woman clothed in a shimmering golden tunic.
 Her straight, silky hair shone against the flickering torches, and her dark eyes possessed a mischievous glint.
 The sword on her hips, grooved with anto scripts, was a mesmerizing milky gold.
 A memory caressed the back of Anina’s mind, but it vanished as those on the platform bowed and said, “Good evening, princess.”

 Anina swayed.
 Her hands and feet had lost all semblance of warmth.
-Princess Angtara was here, but nobody from the settlements or the market had said a thing.
+Princess Angtara was here, but nobody from the settlement or the market had said a thing.
 It was likely that King Bunawi was here too, and the general public just wasn’t aware.
 How could Anina have miscalculated so gravely?
 To think that she had counted on gossip and rumours to warn her of the king’s arrival.
 Of course the king could circumvent hearsay!

 Not only had Anina’s estimate been off, but she had also orchestrated a petty scheme that put Sano into the hands of exactly the people they were running from.
 Anina looked at the entrance of the longhouse.
 Perhaps if everyone was back here, she could sneak in and get Sano.

 Just as she was about to turn, the door opened once again, and like a nightmare coming to life, King Bunawi stepped out.

 The king was just as stately as Anina remembered.
 Beside him, like a trapped mouse, was Sano.
 He looked pale, and was very much in the literal grip of the king.